kubernetes/enhancements/keps/sig-apps/3088-pdb-for-daemonset-pods/README.md

 -->

 Support podDusruptionBudget (PDB) for DaemonSet pods.
 DaemonSet pods are evicted all at once ignoring PDB.
-It creates a load spike for apiserver especially in relatively big clusters.
+It creates a load spike for kube-apiserver especially in relatively big clusters.
 This KEP proposes to change this behavior so that users could rely on PDB for DaemonSet pods like for all other built-in controllers.

 ## Motivation